handfistface/ListPoint/replit.md

 - Star icons on landing page and explore page for quick favoriting
 - Favorited lists displayed at top of home page
 - See list owner information
+- **Collaborative Lists**: Invite other users to collaborate on lists
+  - Owner can add/remove collaborators via edit list page
+  - Async username search with privacy protection (minimal user info displayed)
+  - Collaborators can view private lists they're invited to
+  - Collaborators can add items to lists (including check lists)
+  - Collaborated lists displayed in separate section on landing page
+  - Collaborative lists can be favorited/unfavorited like other lists

 ### UI/UX
 - Dark mode (default) and light mode with toggle